LDTI-UON/apeg_documentation/docs/guides/Instructors.md

         so the username ```jb123``` would have a preview user ```jb123_previewuser```

-6. Add this user and ensure you now syncronise the groups with Blackboard using either [Gradebook Syncronisation](#gradebook-syncronisation) or [Manually Upload the Student Gradebook](#manually-upload-the-student-gradebook)
+6. Depending on your setup you may need to [Manually Upload the Student Gradebook](Administrators.md#manually-upload-the-student-gradebook).
+The APEG will do this for you if correctly configured.
+If so, skip this step and continue to Step 7 otherwise speak to your [Administrator](Administrators.md).

 7. You can now use preview mode to access the LTI link created earlier and view the peer review group you added your previewuser to in step 4 to 6 earlier.